gabrielmoris/mcp-learn/README.md

 ## Important Considerations

 - **"Uselessness" Definition:** Currently, the tool only considers empty files and empty directories as "useless."
-You might want to extend the logic in the `findUselessFiles` function to identify other types of potentially unwanted files based on your specific needs (e.g., temporary files, log files, etc.).
+The develompent process has just started.
 - **File Deletion:** This tool **only identifies** potentially useless and duplicate files. **It does not delete any files.** You will need to manually review the reported files and decide which ones to remove. **Be cautious when deleting files.**
 - **Performance:** Scanning large directories with a high `maxDepth` and `maxFiles` can take a significant amount of time.
 Adjust these parameters based on the size of the directory you are scanning.
 - **Error Handling:** While the tool includes basic error handling, you might want to add more robust error reporting and logging for production use.